Checkbox

 Disabled

-Disable a field to mark it as currently unavailable.
 Disabled state is used for fields that aren’t editable and don’t need to be readable.
 Disabled elements can’t be focused and may be inaccessible to assistive technologies like screen readers.

-<Checkbox label='I accept the terms and conditions' disabled />
+<Checkbox label="I accept the terms and conditions" disabled />

 Note